top of page

 Before we go on:

-If you are suffering from or have been diagnosed with a clinical eating disorder (you may find more information and support here) I encourage you to seek psychological and medical help.
-While my work is centered on emotional eating, giving up diets for life and finding food freedom, if you are currently experiencing an eating disorder, you will be in the right hands with a different practitioner at this time.
+If you have been diagnosed with a clinical eating disorder (you may find more information and support here) I encourage you to seek psychological and medical help.
+Although my work focuses on finding balance with food and giving up diets for life, if you are currently experiencing an eating disorder, you will be in the right hands with a different practitioner at this time.

 bottom of page